DanielBalsam/mocto-coding-challenge/src/@dynamic-form/README.md

 });
 ```

-Once we've instantiated the fields that we want, we instantiate stages to our flow like so:
+Once we've instantiated the fields that we want, we can add stages to our flow like so:

 ```
 import FormStage from '@dynamic-form';